Recognition of same-sex unions in Armenia: Recognition of marriages performed abroad

 On 3 July 2017, the Ministry of Justice reportedly stated that all marriages performed abroad are valid in Armenia, including marriages between people of the same sex.
 According to the Family Code, marriages between Armenian citizens and those between Armenian citizens and foreigners or stateless persons, which have been registered outside Armenia, are valid inside the country after consular legalization.
 The code makes no reference to the sexes of the married spouses and stipulates that marriages registered in another country, which are in line with that particular state's legislation, are valid in Armenia as long as they are also compliant with the Armenian public order.
-As of 2025, the Statistical Committee of Armenia has not documented a single case of recognition of a foreign same-sex marriage.
+As of 2026, the Statistical Committee of Armenia has not documented a single case of recognition of a foreign same-sex marriage.
 It is not known if recognition would give such couples all the rights of marriage under domestic law.

 Religious performance

 The Armenian Apostolic Church, the national church, is vociferously opposed to homosexuality and same-sex marriage.
 In 2006, a same-sex couple celebrated an informal wedding ceremony at the Etchmiadzin Cathedral in Vagharshapat.
 An article published about this improvised marriage in the "168 Zham" (168 Hours) newspaper provoked a scandal and indignation of local conservative media outlets, politicians and religious officials.

-In December 2017, Father Vazken Movsesian, serving in the Diocese of the West, based in California, expressed his personal support for same-sex marriage, becoming one of the most high-profile supporters of same-sex marriage in the church.
-In an interview with Equality Armenia, Movsesian likened the historic persecution of Armenians by Turkey to the persecution faced by LGBT people.
-"We've been persecuted because we were not accepted, because we were different.
-As an Armenian Christian, how can I possibly close my eyes to what's going on in the world?
-And it's not just in Armenia, just everywhere, this intolerance", he said.
+In December 2017, Father Vazken Movsesian, serving in the Diocese of the West, based in California, expressed his personal support for same-sex marriage, becoming one of the most high-profile supporters of same-sex marriage in the Church.